SF-Org-Summary/sf-org-summary-cli/README.md

 # SF Org Summary

-## Overview
 SF Org Summary is a Salesforce CLI plugin designed to provide a comprehensive summary of your Salesforce Org instance(s).
-It offers insights into your Org's key metadata, test results, code line metrics, usage of limit related resources and more, helping you understand and monitor your Salesforce environment.
+It offers insights into your Org's key metadata, test results, code line metrics, usage of limit-related resources, linter results and more, helping you understand and monitor your Salesforce environment.

 ## Features